-If a pupil, parent, member of school staff or volunteer reports a case of possible bullying they will be taken seriously and every effort will be made to discover the facts.

-Whether bullying has been witnessed, or reported, the child's class teacher will investigate, first of all, by discovering the facts through speaking to the involved parties.
+If a pupil, parent or volunteer reports a case of possible bullying they will be taken seriously and every effort will be made to discover the facts.
+The child's class teacher will investigate by discovering the facts through speaking to both the victim and the bully.
 There should be an emphasis on finding solutions.
-In the class teacher's absence a senior member of staff will investigate.
+The Learning Mentor may be involved with speaking and working with both parties.

-If the investigations reveal an incident of bullying, they will report it to the Headteacher as soon as possible.
-At this point parents will be contacted and a plan to support all involved parties will be agreed.
+If the class teacher's investigations reveal an incident of bullying, they will report it to the Headteacher as soon as possible.
+The Headteacher will counsel the pupils and speak to the parents if the class teacher has not already done so.

-Pupils reporting bullying should be reassured that they have done the correct thing by telling someone.
+Pupils who have been the recipients of bullying should be reassured that they have done the correct thing by telling someone.
 All cases of bullying will be recorded and monitored by class teachers and the Headteacher.